ggood/adsbTheremin/README.md

 Think about a theremin - a musical instrument played by bringing your hands in proximity to an antenna on the instrument.
-What if that antenna was your house, and intead of human hands, our instrument was played by airplanes flying overhead?
+What if that antenna was your house, and instead of human hands, our instrument was played by airplanes flying overhead?

 This code listens to ADSB [https://www.faa.gov/nextgen/programs/adsb/]